hristo-iliev/PC-Configuration-Tool/README.md

 1. In Visual Studio - navigate to -> Tools -> NuGet Package Manager -> Package Manager Console
 2. In Package Manager Console - For "Default project" property choose "PCConfigurationTool.DataModel" project
-3. In Package Manager Console - Type - Add-Migration InitialMigration
+3. In Package Manager Console - Type - Add-Migration InitialMigration 3.3 If you get this error: "Exception has been thrown by the target of an invocation." - Run the command above for the second time.
 4. In Package Manager Console - Type - Update-Database

 It should create DB for you populated with some test data.